 Renaissance began with a small group of families who had a heart to reach their friends and neighbors with the good news of Jesus Christ.

 After meeting with a church planting consultant, they took a leap of faith and started a church.
 That first group of families grew, hired a pastor and worship pastor, and secured office space for a headquarters.
 Still without a place to hold services, they met where they could and transported everything by trailer.

-In 2004, Renaissance settled into our first permanent home – the Summit Opera House.
 The Opera House was an historic location used by Thomas Edison to screen his early moving pictures, as a temperance hall during Prohibition.
 Together, the Renaissance community transformed the old building into a state-of-the-art, modern church.

 With a culturally relevant way to encounter God now available, the Summit community responded and Renaissance grew quickly.
 The Renaissance Christmas Concert has become the “can’t miss” event of the season!

 In 2016, Christian Andrews was named Lead Pastor.